Azure/azure-sdk-for-js/sdk/test-utils/recorder-new/README.md

   (Eventually, recorder will trigger this for you!)
   [Note: Update `temp-location` in the command to your desired location.]

-## Running the test at test-utils\recorder-new
+## Running the test at test-utils\testing-recorder-new

-- Navigate to the test-utils\recorder-new folder
+- Navigate to the test-utils\testing-recorder-new folder
 - Run `rush update && rush build -t .`
+- Run `rushx test:node`
-- Run `rushx unit-test:node`
+- Run `rushx test:browser`